Certified Causal Defense with Generalizable Robustness: : Framework and Theories

 \subsection{Certified Robustness for Unseen Domains}

-\looseness=-1 While significant progress has been made in certified defenses when training and test data share the same distribution, there is still limited exploration and a lack of theoretical guarantees for certified robustness under domain shifts.
+While significant progress has been made in certified defenses when training and test data share the same distribution, there is still limited exploration and a lack of theoretical guarantees for certified robustness under domain shifts.
 In this subsection, we bridge this gap by utilizing the theoretical support from certified defense \cite{cohen2019certified} and causal inference to derive necessary theorems in this setting.

-\looseness=-1 According to previous discussions, we perform random smoothing for the causal factors in the latent space.
-Therefore, based on the calculation of the certified radius, we introduce the following Theorem 1:
+According to previous discussions, we perform random smoothing for the causal factors in the latent space.
+Therefore, based on the calculation of the certified radius, we introduce the following Theorem 1: \textbf{Theorem 1.} \begin{itshape} Suppose we have an causal encoder $\Psi: \mathcal{X}\rightarrow\mathcal{Z}$, and an arbitrary classifier $\beta: \mathcal{Z}\rightarrow\mathcal{Y}$.
+Let $g_\beta$ be defined as $g_\beta(z)=\underset{y\in\mathcal{Y}}{\arg\max}P(\beta(z+\eta)=y)$, where $\eta\sim\mathcal{N}(0, \sigma^2I)$, $z=\Psi(x)$ is the latent causal representation.
+Suppose $\underline{p_A}$ is the lower bound of $p_A$, $\overline{p_B}$ is the upper bound of $p_B$, $\underline{p_A}, \overline{p_B}\in[0,1]$ and satisfy: